 Q: What has been your professional dance journey?

-Q: What have been some challenges in being a studio owner or professional dance career?
-Or as an educator?
+Q: What have been some challenges in your pre-professional or professional dance career?

-Q: What inspires you and drives you forward as an artist, educator, and teacher?
+Q: What inspires you and drives you forward as an artist?